Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

 \subsubsection{Stamps for independent voltage source}

 Next, we derive the stamps for a voltage source.
 To include an independent voltage source between nodes $m$ and $n$, nodal equations are augmented to include an additional row.
 With an extra row comes an additional variable representing the magnitude of current flow through the voltage source.
-The term \textit{modified} in modified nodal analysis (MNA) is to notate this modification.
 The additional row (for each voltage source) constrains the potential difference between node $m$ and node $n$:

-, and the additional current is notated by ($i$).
+, and the additional current is notated by $i$.
 The stamps in the nodal matrix $(Y)$ and source vector $(J)$ for independent voltage source are shown in Fig. \ref{fig:voltage_stamp}

 Now that we have learned how to develop stamps for the resistor, inductor, current source, and voltage source, we can construct the nodal matrix $(Y)$ and source vector $(J)$ for the simple power system network in Fig. \ref{fig:ideal_voltage_network_RL_node} for each time $t_{n+1}$.
 To obtain the time-domain response of the network, the set of linearized equations is recursively solved with a sparse matrix solver (using LU factorization).
 Note that to obtain the network's response at time $t=0^+$, we require the network states at time $t_n = 0$.
 For this particular network, these are needed to initiate the terms in inductor stamps dependent on the prior time step.
 Not just that, it also helps dictate the system state at which the time-domain response begins.